-Alfred Robbins Lodge is a small and extremely friendly Masonic Lodge, operating out of Freemasons Hall in the Holborn/Covent Garden area of London.
-The Lodge originated almost 100 years ago, as a journalist’s Lodge.
+Alfred Robbins Lodge is a small but growing, and extremely friendly Masonic Lodge, operating out of Freemasons Hall in the Holborn/Covent Garden area of London.
+The Lodge originated almost 100 years ago, as a journalist’s Lodge, although most members have no connection with journalism nor publishing.
 Sir Alfred Robbins, as he became and from whom the Lodge takes its name, was both a very prominent Freemason and a distinguished journalist, being publicly well known in the broad-sheet press as the “Prime Minister of Freemasonry”.
-As well as chairing the committee which was responsible for building Freemasons Hall in Great Queen Street, he also did a great deal to promote links and the relationship between English Freemasonry and that in the United States.
+As well as chairing the committee which was responsible for building Freemasons Hall in Great Queen Street, he introduced “London Grand Rank” and also did a great deal to promote links and the relationship between English Freemasonry and that in the United States.

-The Lodge is currently developing its social calendar for this year, with a meal planned to which our partners are invited.
+The Lodge is continuing to develop its social calendar, with a meal planned to which our friends and partners are invited, at Christmas.
 Previous social events available to the Lodge members have ranged from a gala weekend at a seaside resort, to a tour of the Houses of Parliament and a visit to the Henley Regatta.

 Anyone wishing to understand more about Freemasonry in general, our Lodge in particular, or to join a small and extremely friendly Lodge, would be encouraged to make contact with us.